fosspointer/linc/guide/8-for_loops.md

 #include `std.linc`

 fn main() {
-    counter: mut u32 = 0u // Here, an unsigned number is used, since counts/amounts cannot be negative
+    counter: mut u32 = 0u; // Here, an unsigned number is used, since counts/amounts cannot be negative

     while counter < 15u32 {
-        println("print #" + @counter) // Similar to the above example (except that the counter variable is now used) ++counter // Increase the counter variable by 1 }
+        println("print #" + @counter); // Similar to the above example (except that the counter variable is now used) ++counter; // Increase the counter variable by 1 };
 }
 ```